openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a unconditional jumps to a register (JALR instruction) is mispredicted by the EXECUTE, the relative information is stored into the BTB, that is to say the JALR PC and the target address.
+When an unconditional jump to a register (JALR instruction) is mispredicted by the EXECUTE, the JALR PC and the target address are stored into the BTB.

 The information is stored in a 8 entry table.

 The BTB is not updated if processor is in debug mode.

-When a branch instruction is pre-decoded by instr_scan submodule, the BTB informs whether the input PC address is in BTB.
+When a branch instruction is pre-decoded by instr_scan submodule, the BTB informs whether the input PC address is in the BTB.
-In this case, the BTB provides the corresponding target address.
+In this case, the BTB provides the predicted target address.

 The BTB is never flushed.